Local Decoding in Distributed Compression: Introduction

 Obviously, if each source is compressed above its entropy then strong locality holds simply by duplicating the results of \cite{mazumdar2015local,tatwawadi18isit_universalRA} separately for each of the sources.
-Note also that the naive concatenation scheme---wherein $(X^n,Y^n)$ is decomposed into consecutive sub-blocks of size $b$ each of which encoded via Slepian-Wolf coding---achieves weak locality at any $(R_1,R_2)$ within the Slepian-Wolf rate region.
-So the interesting question is whether strong locality holds when at least one of the sources is compressed below its entropy.
+Note also that the concatenation scheme---wherein $(X^n,Y^n)$ is decomposed into consecutive sub-blocks of size $b$ each of which encoded via Slepian-Wolf coding---achieves weak locality at any $(R_1,R_2)$ within the Slepian-Wolf rate region.
+So the interesting question is: does strong locality hold when at least one of the sources is compressed below its entropy?

 Our main result says that strong locality is generally impossible.
-More precisely, suppose $p_{XY}$ is ``confusable,'' in the sense that, for every $x_1$ and $x_2$ in $\cal{X}$ there exists $y\in \cal{Y}$ such that $p_{XY}(x_1,y)>0$ and $p_{XY}(x_2,y)>0$.
-In this case, if $R_1<H(X)$, the probability of wrongly decoding any particular $(X_i,Y_i)$ is lower bounded by $2^{-\Theta(\rwc)}$.
+More precisely, suppose $p_{XY}$ is ``confusable'' in the sense that, for every $x_1$ and $x_2$ in $\cal{X}$ there exists $y\in \cal{Y}$ such that $p_{XY}(x_1,y)>0$ and $p_{XY}(x_2,y)>0$.
+In this case, we show that if $R_1<H(X)$, the probability of wrongly decoding $(X_i,Y_i)$ is lower bounded by $2^{-\Theta(\rwc)}$, for some index $1\leq i\leq n$.
 Moreover, this conclusion holds even if the decoder tries to decode only $X_i$ with the full cooperation of the $Y$-transmitter that provides $Y^n$ uncompressed.
 Conversely, if $p_{XY}$ is not confusable, then strong locality is possible for some $R_1<H(X)$ and $R_2=H(Y)$.

-As a consequence, when the source is confusable, the naive scheme is order optimal in the tradeoff between local error probability and number of probes.
-However, observe that both the encoding and the decoding procedures of the naive scheme are tied to the sub-block length $b$ which governs the error probability of the local decoder.
-In particular, there is no point for the local decoder to probe more than $b$ bits; even if both codewords are entirely probed, that is $\rwc=n(R_1+R_2)$, the error probability remains the same as if $\rwc=n(R_1+R_2)$.
-Thus, to lower the error probability of the local decoder, the encoding procedure must be modified as well.
-We address this issue through a hierarchical compression scheme whose local decoder achieves an error probability that decreases as $\rwc$ increases, without modifying the encoding.
+Hence, when the source is confusable, the concatenation scheme is order optimal in the tradeoff between local error probability and number of probes.
+However, a drawback of the concatenation scheme is that both the encoding and the decoding are tied to the sub-block length $b$ which governs the error probability of the local decoder.
+Even if both codewords are entirely probed, that is $\rwc=n(R_1+R_2)$, the error probability remains the same as if $\rwc=b(R_1+R_2)$.
+Thus, to lower the error probability of the local decoder, the encoding procedure must be modified accordingly.
+We address this limitation through a hierarchical compression scheme whose local decoder achieves an error probability that decreases as $\rwc$ increases, without modifying the encoding.
 Specifically, for any $(R_1,R_2)$ within the Slepian-Wolf rate region, and for every $1>\eta>2^{-2^{O(\log n)}}$, the local decoder achieves $\peld\leq \eta$ with $\rwc=\mathrm{poly}(\log(1/\eta))$.